VistaCareTech/vistacare_communications_docs/docs/Tools.md

 ## Katapult Importer

-The Katapult module allow the user to transfor and load  information from Katapult to the database. this operation is soported for *Poles, Anchors, Civics, Spans*.
+The Katapult module allow the user to transfor and load  information from Katapult to the database. this operation is supported for *Poles, Anchors, Civics, Spans*.

 The following steps will allow you to execute the Katapult Importer functionality: